js-ts/kserve/python/kserve/README.md

     * `https://<some_url>.com/model.joblib`
     * `http://<some_url>.com/model.joblib`

-## KFServing Client
+## KServe Client

 ### Getting Started

-KFServing's python client interacts with KFServing APIs for executing operations on a remote KFServing cluster, such as creating, patching and deleting of a InferenceService instance.
-See the [Sample for KFServing Python SDK Client](../../docs/samples/client) to get started.
+KServe's python client interacts with KServe control plane APIs for executing operations on a remote KServe cluster, such as creating, patching and deleting of a InferenceService instance.
+See the [Sample for Python SDK Client](../../docs/samples/client) to get started.

 ### Documentation for Client API